 Then the 2018 wildfires happened, and my partner’s home in Paradise burned down.
 That was one of the turning points for me where I was like, ‘We actually really have to stop saying that we’re going to do something positive and actually do it.’
 Soon after that, I started writing climate action newsletters.
 I wanted them to be bite-sized and fun and approachable for busy people because my biggest challenge was that I just felt like I didn’t know what to do and where I would have the most impact.
 I wanted to solve that problem for other people who are like me.

-Was there a model for what Soapbox would become, or did you have to create something entirely new?
+Did you have a model of what it would become or want to create something new?

 A little bit of both.
 Over time, it became increasingly clear to me that it’s not that we don’t have enough information.
 This world has more than enough information!
 Rather, it’s about how to create a journey that takes people from information to action in ways that are sustainable over the long term.

 How do you sustain action as part of who you are?
 There are some models that were pretty easy to draw from, like change.org and even something like GoFundMe.
 Those are the types of links that you’d see when something bad is going on in the world that’s very obvious and people can take action off of it.
 But the thing that I wanted to create is something to help us stop reacting all the time to news events.
 I want to help build this as a habit in your life.
 So the other thing that I noticed is a lot of products and services similar to Soapbox have been created.
 Like, there’s a lot of websites that ask you where you live, what you’re interested in, and they will match you with an opportunity or an event.
 For whatever reason, those have mostly died out.
 I think a lot of them have been started as side projects, and it’s really easy to give up on something because it’s not solvable overnight by a tech algorithm, and you really have to do the work to put people first and connect people to make it scale.